eldoy/mngo/README.md

 # MNGO Evented MongoDB database client
 A thin layer on top of the native mongodb driver with support for events.
 Updates, inserts and deletes can be subsribed to for use with web sockets.
-Simplifies the API and connection handling too.
+API and connection handling is simplified using proxies so you get dot-notation for your collections.

 Any changes returns the full document.
+You can change the database name for a connection or a single collection transaction on the fly which is great for multi-database environments.
+MIT licensed.

 ### INSTALL
 ```npm i mngo``` or ```yarn add mngo```